 Inventory, lb : 0

-Green eggplants are available in the late spring and summer months.
+Green eggplants are available in the late spring through fall.

 Recipes that include Green Eggplant.
 One is easiest, three is harder.

 |Not Eating Out In New York||Fried Green Eggplant with Peach Salsa|

 |The Guardian||Stir Fried Eggplant + Thai Basil in Yellow Bean Sauce|